washingtonstateuniversity/WSU-Web-Provisioner/README.md

 Production provisioning will follow a process very similar to that of managing Salt in Vagrant through scripting.

 The files contained in the WSU Web Provisioner repository will need to be deployed to a directory on production, likely `/srv/salt/` or something similar.
 The minion file for the specific production server will need to be copied to `/etc/salt/minion.d/`.
+The pillar data required by the minion's provisioning configuration should be added in a location such as `/srv/pillar/`.

 Salt will need to be bootstrapped on the first attempt to make sure that utilities like `salt-call` are available to us.
 We'll then need to issue a `salt-call` command to apply `salt.highstate` to the server.

 From here, things get pretty automatic.
 Salt will process all of the various state (`.sls`) files and ensure that pieces of the server are configured to match.